hu553in/cryptographer/README.md

 ### Feistel network cipher

-Feistel network's keys and round key calculation algorithm are hardcoded in the current version of app.\
+Feistel network's keys and the round key calculation algorithm are hardcoded in the current version of app.\
 Their values are:
 * keys: `5`, `2`, `7`, `6`, `1`, `8`, `3`, `9`, `4`, `6`, `2`, `3`, `8`, `5`, `1`, `4`
-* round key calculation algorithm: `key * 7 / 2` (an integer division)
+* the round key calculation algorithm: `key * 7 / 2` (an integer division)

 The program works with texts which are encoded using UTF-8, so Feistel network's block size equals 4.